lstejskal/adapi/README.md

 # Adapi [![Code Climate](https://codeclimate.com/badge.png)](https://codeclimate.com/github/lstejskal/adapi)

+*NEWS:* adapi ~> 0.1.4 with support for AdWords API v201209 and test accounts will be released before the end of February 2013.

 ## Description

 Adapi (ADwords API) is a Ruby library for easy and painless work with Google